All trees require sunlight.

 Aspens are clearly pioneer species, and most pioneer species tend to exhibit r-selected traits like rapid growth.
 Most also produce an abundance of offspring.
 But while aspen trees grow quickly, their seeds are a woefully inefficient mechanism for creating new aspens.
 They shouldn’t be very good at colonizing new habitats at all.

 How can we resolve this seeming paradox?
 How can such a poor colonizer become an effective pioneer?

 The answer lies, in part, in the episodic nature of disturbance that characterizes the North American habitats in which aspens thrive.
 And the primary agent of this disturbance – at least before humans colonized the New World – has long been wildfire.

-Aspens don’t burn as readily as the climax species lurking in the understory.
-So, when a fire tears through an aspen forest, it effectively “cleanses” the forest, by killing the invaders.
-This allows the aspens to continue to dominate the habitat.
+Aspens don’t burn as readily as the young climax species lurking in the understory do.
+So, when a fire tears through an aspen forest, it effectively wipes out the coming competition, while leaving the mature aspens largely unharmed.

-Sure, the fire will kill some aspen stems, but few live longer than 150 years or so anyway.
-And despite the burning fire above ground, the aspen’s shared root system remains alive underground, in relative safety.
-Once the fire has passed, the root system will just produce a new army of stems to replace any lost to the flames – just like it would do for those killed by predators, disease or fungi.
+Sure, the fire will kill a few aspen stems, but they’d only live 150 years or so anyway.
+Additionally, as we’ve already seen, the root system is the important part.
+The stems are largely replaceable.
+Once the fire has passed, the root system will produce a new army of stems to replace any lost to the flames – just like it would do for those killed by predators, disease or fungi.